 - 12+ yrs

-October 2011 We decided to do something a little different - no politics, just zombies.
+We decided to do something a little different for Halloween - no politics, just zombies.
 No politics, that is, unless you see the zombies as a metaphor for the insatiable, infectious disease of material capitalism and the survivors as self-organising individuals trying in vain to create a non-hierarchical egalitarian utopia, then yeh, it's pretty political.

 It seemed the perfect game for Halloween - or any gathering of people, really.
 So have at it: the only tickling-based zombie game you will ever need (or want).

 Highlights include: multiple winning criteria (especially with the "shoes" game variation); the ability to throw your best friend to the zombies to save your own ass; the cast-iron guarantee of trashing your own house and generally a recipe for fun-filled, horrific chaos.

 As always, let us know how you get on.
 Your feedback is like cream cakes to our creative fat kids.